All articles

 Journal/Asia · Malaysia

 In January 2026, Mandarin Oriental Hotel Group quietly finished something it had started eighteen months earlier: turning a Kerry Hill-designed One&Only into one of its own.
 The resort spent mid-2025 trading under an interim name, The Sirēya, while ownership changed hands — a rare public look at how a flagship gets reassigned.
-It reopened as Mandarin Oriental, Desaru Coast, and the change matters more than cosmetics: a booking that once sat outside every preferred-partner network is now inside one.
+It reopened as Mandarin Oriental, Desaru Coast, and for anyone weighing the best hotels on Malaysia's Desaru Coast, the change matters more than cosmetics: a booking that once sat outside every preferred-partner network is now inside one.

 Desaru Coast itself is Johor's answer to a very specific brief — a beach two to three hours from Singapore by car or ferry, built as a resort enclave rather than a town.
 It draws a different crowd than Malaysia's other coasts: Singapore families and couples doing a long weekend, not multi-stop itineraries.
-Four resorts anchor it, each aimed at a different version of that trip.
+Four resorts anchor it, each aimed at a different version of that trip and placed in our tier framework below — the coast's market runs from Luxury straight to Premium, with nothing in between.

 We book these at the same rate as direct, plus breakfast, credits and upgrade priority through preferred-partner programmes.